ugurkocde/IntuneAssignmentChecker/README.md

 - PowerShell 5.1 or higher.
 - Microsoft Graph PowerShell SDK installed.
 You can install it using `Install-Module Microsoft.Graph -Scope CurrentUser`.

+## Authentication Options

+The script supports two authentication methods:

+### 1. Interactive Sign-in (Recommended for getting started)
+- No additional setup required
+- Uses your current user credentials
+- Perfect for testing or occasional use

+### 2. Certificate-based Authentication (Optional, for automated/production use)
+If you plan to use the script in an automated way or need unattended access, you'll need:
-- An Entra ID application registration with the following permissions granted:
+- An Azure Application registration with the following permissions:
   - `User.Read.All`
   - `Group.Read.All`
   - `Device.Read.All`